 Defining a beautiful and appealing interior is a lot of hard work!
 It takes money, planning, preparation and most of all – patience.
 So to help you on your journey to become fabulous, here are five common rookie wall art mistakes that can absolutely ruin a space – come on – you’re better than this.

 You just “eyeball it”

 I know what you’re thinking, “Hey, I have a pretty good eye – I’m just going to put this little nail right here—“.
+STOP.

 The key to creating a well put together atmosphere is in the details.
 Just because it looks effortlessly executed does not mean that it was in fact – effortlessly executed.
 So I’m going to give you a little secret that is pretty much common knowledge to art world professionals but tends to be massively elusive to the every day art lover.
 Behold -- the golden rule:

 That’s right.
 Your art should ideally measure 57” in height from the center of the piece to the floor.
 This is the gallery standard for hanging wall art in a way that is aesthetically pleasing and naturally comfortable for the viewer.

 Hanging art too high causes strain and hanging too low feels awkward.
 It is important to envision your wall art as a world of sorts – you want the viewer to feel enveloped in it and surrounded.
 For paintings of a larger scale - let’s say, 40”+, it is not uncommon for professionals to hang them a smidge higher (think 59”-60”), however 57” is the standard tried and true.

 You’re not looking at the big picture

 When hanging several pieces in one space, it is imperative to envision them as a uniform whole.
 The number method to ensuring your work is going to look absolutely fabulous together on the wall?
 Floor arrangement.
 Arrange pieces in an aesthetically pleasing way via the floor before you start drilling holes.
 This saves endless time and energy.